Your BJJ Guide

 • May lead to “technique collector” syndrome — knowing a lot, applying little

 Instructionals are valuable tools, but they’re like a cookbook: having recipes doesn’t make you a chef.
-You have to cook under pressure to develop instincts and skill.
+You must train under pressure to develop your instincts and skills.

-In contrast, the ecological approach to BJJ treats learning as a process of exploration, adaptation, and real-time decision making.
+In contrast, the ecological approach to BJJ views learning as a process of exploration, adaptation, and real-time decision-making.
 Rather than memorizing techniques, students solve movement problems in live environments — using constraint-led games and goal-based scenarios.

 Here’s what ecological training looks like: